ZoomCypher/Practice/README.md

-# This is a practice for python
+# This is my first pygame AIRCRAFT!
-# I will put some interesting small program on it
-# :-) !!